About Us

 KEY MANAGEMENT

-Alan Miller is the President of Vortex Tools.
-He directs the operations and is one of the patent holders of the proprietary technology.
-With over 20 years of hands-on business and management experience, Alan set out to bring improvements and innovation to the oil and gas sector with Vortex.
-To date, Vortex Tools has 10 patents, seven of which have issued under Alan’s inventorship.
+Located in Austin, TX, Alan directs Vortex Tools operations and is one of the patent holders of the proprietary Vortex technology.
+With over 25 years of hands-on business and management experience, Alan set out to bring improvements and innovation to the oil and gas sector with Vortex.
+To date, Vortex Tools has 11 patents, eight of which were issued under Alan’s inventorship.

-Colin McKay Miller is the Vice President of Marketing and is responsible for marketing, international distribution relationships, promotional materials, authorship of technical articles, and oversight of the website.
+Located in Denver, CO, Colin is responsible for marketing, international distribution relationships, promotional materials, authorship of technical articles, and oversight of the website.
 Colin is often the initial contact at Vortex and can provide you with industry materials and Vortex-related case studies for your specific application.
-Colin maintains a blog on handling green issues with a sense of humor.
-This blog—covering issues such as water, oil and gas, and nonthermal drying—can be found at http://spirofloblog.wordpress.com.

 VORTEX’S COMMITMENT TO SUSTAINABILITY